JoaoZati/backtesting_walkfoward/README.md

 backtesting.sell_enter(sell_enter_ma)
 ```

-#### 7. Now with data, indicator and logic rules all setup done you can run your backtestings;
+#### 7. Now with data, indicator and logic rules, all the setup is done, you can run your backtesting;

 ```
 backtesting.backtesting(revert=True)
 ```

-#### note 1: I run revert=True, it makes the backtesting close order and open a new order in inverse direction.
-Ex: In a candle the simulation are long, but a sell signal was made.
+#### note 1: I run revert=True here because I'm running a crossover strategy, revert=True makes the backtesting close order and open a new order in inverse direction when an inverse signal was made.
+Ex: If a candle in the simulation are long, but a sell signal was made.
 It closes the long position and sell after that.

-#### note 2: You can run sell_stop_loss=True, buy_stop_loss=True to set stop losses and set values with ssl_value=<value> and bsl_value=<value> respectively.
+#### note 2: You can run sell_stop_loss=True, buy_stop_loss=True to set stop losses and set values with ssl_value={value} and bsl_value={value} respectively.

 #### there are some other functions like set commissions and slipage fee.
 For more details see exemples.

 #### 8. You can see the results and the backtesting plot to see if the logic was implemented correctly:

-#### See metrics, it returns a dictionary with number of trades, total return and winrate:
+#### To see metrics just run code bellow, it returns a dictionary with number of trades, total return and winrate:

 ```
 metrics_results = backtesting.results()